box/developer.box.com/guides/embed/ui-elements/theming-branding.md

 With branding & themes for Box UI Elements you can customize the look of the embedded Content Explorer and Uploader to your enterprise's requirements.
 The tool provides a real-time live preview for an easy adjustment of the theme.
 <!--alex enable -->

 ## How to start

-Add the selected BUIE to your application and choose one of the default Box themes templates.
+Add the selected BUIE to your application and choose the default Box theme template.

 ## Customization